-To pass the Bachelor's Honours Programme, students must have met the following requirements:
+To pass the Honours Programme, students must have met the following requirements:

-- 1. gaining a pass (V), a mark with the meaning satisfactory or higher, or an exemption (VR) for every course in the Honours Programme; - The total duration of study of the Bachelor's degree programme and the Honours Programme does not exceed three years, but allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations.
+- a. gaining a pass V, a mark with the meaning satisfactory or higher, or an exemption VR for every course in the Honours Programme; - b.
+The total duration of study of the Bachelor's degree programme and the Honours Programme combined (from the date of enrolment on the degree programme to the date of the last examination or completion of the Bachelor's thesis project) does not exceed three years, but allowing for any delays officially recognised in accordance with the Graduation Support Scheme (Regeling Afstudeersteun - RAS) or TU Delft Profiling Fund Regulations

 In exceptional circumstances, the Board of Examiners can deviate from this time period in favour of the student.